 The Company operates a Structured Investment Program (the "SIP"), an investment platform through which the Company provides mezzanine loans or preferred equity to third-party multifamily developers.
-As of September 30, 2024, the Company had seven commitments to fund up to \$191,585,000 in the aggregate.
-The Company's investment commitments have a weighted average rate of return of 11.5% and a weighted average initial maturity date of December 2026.
-At September 30, 2024, the Company had funded \$162,373,000 of these commitments.
-The Company recognized interest income of \$4,657,000 and \$1,752,000 for the three months ended September 30, 2024 and 2023, respectively, and \$11,773,000 and \$3,864,000 for the nine months ended September 30, 2024 and 2023, respectively, from the SIP.
-Interest income and any change in the expected credit loss are included as a component of income from unconsolidated investments, on the accompanying Condensed Consolidated Statements of Comprehensive Income.
+During the three months ended March 31, 2025, the Company entered into one additional commitment, agreeing to provide an investment of up to \$20,000,000 in a multifamily development project in California.
+As of March 31, 2025, the Company had eight commitments to fund up to \$211,585,000 in the aggregate.
+The Company's investment commitments have a weighted average rate of return of 11.6% and a weighted average initial maturity date of January 2027.
+At March 31, 2025, the Company had funded \$199,109,000 of these commitments.
+The Company recognized interest income of \$6,130,000 and \$3,176,000 for the three months ended March 31, 2025 and 2024, respectively, from the SIP.
+Interest income and any change in the expected credit loss are included as a component of Structured Investment Program interest income on the accompanying Condensed Consolidated Statements of Comprehensive Income.

 The Company evaluates each SIP commitment to determine the classification as a loan or an investment in a real estate development project.
-As of September 30, 2024, all of the SIP commitments are classified as loans.
+As of March 31, 2025, all of the SIP commitments are classified as loans.
 The Company includes amounts outstanding under the SIP as a component of prepaid expenses and other assets on the accompanying Condensed Consolidated Balance Sheets.
 The Company evaluates the credit risk for each commitment on an ongoing basis, estimating the reserve for credit losses using relevant available information from internal and external sources.
-Market-based historical credit loss data provides the basis for the estimation of expected credit losses, with adjustments, if necessary, for differences in current commitment-specific risk characteristics, such as the amount of equity capital provided by a borrower, nature of the real estate being developed or other factors.
+Market-based historical credit loss data provides the basis for the estimation of expected credit losses, with adjustments, if necessary, for differences in current commitment-specific risk characteristics, such as the amount of equity capital provided by a borrower, amount of senior debt secured by the project, nature of the real estate being developed or other factors.